tttor/ctrl-foundation/method/schemanetworks_kansky_2017.md

   * capable of disentangling multiple causes of events and reasoning backward through causes to achieve goals.
   * for object-oriented reinforcement learning and planning
 * incorporate key desiderata for the flexible and compositional transfer of learned prior knowledge to new settings.
-  * 1) Knowledge is represented with “schemas” – local cause-effect relationships involving one or more object entities;
+  * Knowledge is represented with “schemas” – local cause-effect relationships involving one or more object entities;
-  * 2) In a new setting, these cause-effect relationships are traversed to guide action selection; and
+  * In a new setting, these cause-effect relationships are traversed to guide action selection; and
-  * 3) The representation deals with uncertainty, multiple-causation, and explaining away in a principled way.
+  * The representation deals with uncertainty, multiple-causation, and explaining away in a principled way.
 * can learn the dynamics of an environment directly from data
-*  learning objective for Schema Networks is de- signed to understand causality within these environments;
+* learning objective for Schema Networks is de signed to understand causality within these environments;
- Instead of learning policies to maximize re- wards,
+  Instead of learning policies to maximize rewards

 ## setup
 * evaluate the end-to-end system on Break-out variations